 TGax Editor: Update D4.1 P577L12 as shown below.

-In an UL MU-MIMO transmission using neither HE single stream pilot HE-LTF mode in HE-LTF nor 1x HE-LTF, the HE-LTF sequence per frequency segment is generated by masking the nonzero elements in the common HE-LTF sequence repeatedly with a distinct orthogonal code as defined by Equation (27-52).
+In an UL MU-MIMO transmission using the HE masked HE-LTF sequence mode, the HE-LTF sequence per frequency segment is generated by masking the nonzero elements in the common HE-LTF sequence repeatedly with a distinct orthogonal code as defined by Equation (27-52).

 TGax Editor: Update D4.1 P581L48 as shown below.

-If the 1x HE-LTF is used for non-OFDMA UL MU-MIMO, neither HE masked HE-LTF sequence mode nor HE single stream pilot HE-LTF mode are used.
+If the 1x HE-LTF is used for non-OFDMA UL MU-MIMO, the HE no pilot HE-LTF mode is used.

 CID 20868